 |Number of entries:||21761|

 Highlighting of the search term does only work when the word found is an exact match with the search term.
 (Need to implement regular expression matching in high-lighting code.)

-Double accented letters appear with the top accent after the letter.
-(Limitation of font used in combination with use of Unicode combined diacritics.)
+Double accented letters may appear with the top accent after the letter.
+(This is a limitation of the font used in your browser in combination with use of Unicode combined diacritics.)